harshc03/web-scrapping/README.md

+# api.py
+This is for amazon scraping takes search keyword as parameter & page length.

+# flipkart.py
+This is for flipkart similar to api.py.

 # Web scraping - Amazon product search result
 This project uses selenium for scraping multiple amazon product search result pages and then stores the items' data found into sqlite3 database.